 An easy way to picture this is that an amount of fat, for example, may take up the same amount of space as an apple in your body whereas the same weight of the muscle closer to that of a satsuma.
 Does that make sense?

 It means that while working out or in strength training, your body starts to build muscles, and on the other hand, the fat percentage starts to decrease.
 So, even if you’re hitting the gym, the fats are burning anyways.

 The scales may not show a change but your body will be losing fat and toning up.
 In time you will see the changes on the scales too as you burn more fat than you make in muscle!

 Next time someone suggests that the weight of muscle and fat is linked to your weight you can now explain this to them.
-Is this the temporary reason why you are working out and gaining weight?
+Is this the temporary reason why you are working out and losing inches but gaining weight?

 Intensive workout out and gaining weight

 The day you have done an intensive workout, you might see a sudden gain in your weight.
 You could be wondering how a HIIT workout can cause a scale-up in your body weight?

 Your increase in body weight depends on multiple internal factors as well.
 For instance, if you’re doing an intensive workout, it will lead to mass, various inflammation, and tissue repair.
 The water intake, urine, blood volume, and air in the lungs are the factors equally involved in the change in your total weight.